(See Article Chart for more information.)

 4. A possessive pronoun or noun.

-It is my bicycle now.
+my bicycle now.

 Note: Do not use articles and possessives together.